Portfolio optimization in a default model under full/partial information: Power utility

 The proof of this theorem is postponed in Appendix \ref{preuve du theoreme bsde}.\\

-There exists another characterization of the value function $J_t$ as the limit of processes $(J^k_t)_{k\in\N}$ as $k$ tends to $+\infty$, with $(J^k_t)$ is the value function in the case where the strategies are bounded by $k$:
+There exists another characterization of the value function $J$ as the limit of processes $(J^k)_{k\in\N}$ as $k$ tends to $+\infty$, when $J^k$ is the value function in the case where the strategies are bounded by $k$:

 \begin{Theorem} For any $t\in[0,T]$, we have

 \end{Theorem}

 The proof of this theorem is given in Appendix \ref{preuve du theoreme approximation}.